kavehmz/iac/README.md

 ## Apply Stage Environment variables
-`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used for applying the change.
-Both need write access to resources in AWS and S3 bucket and write access to the DynamoDB table for locking mechanism.
+`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are used for applying the changes.
+This API key needs write access to resources in AWS and S3 bucket and write access to the DynamoDB table for the locking mechanism.

 ### S3 Access